Is your early stage startup planning to fail? V2

 Customer engagement is the relationship and interactions between customers (existing and potential) and the company.
 Engagement may include: useful content on the website, newsletters, interviews, surveys, etc. Engagement continues and improves throughout the life of the company.

-Provide a visualization of the potential user/customer interface of what will the customers/users will perceive in the MVP.
+Provide a visualization of the potential user/customer interface of what will the customers/users will perceive in the MVP (Minimum Viable Product).
 Note that customer/user interfaces are evolving to include voice interaction, hand gestures, augmented reality, neural monitoring, etc.

 The hardware or software prototype is only the hardware or software components of the MVP.
 The prototype’s purpose is to enable learning from customers/users and support demonstrations to customers/users.

 This should really be called Minimum Viable Solution.
 A product or service with just enough features to have delighted early cash paying customers by enabling them to solve some urgent problems or needs, and to provide customer/user feedback for future development.
-The MVP includes onboarding, customer support, and customer exiting.
+The MVP includes the full solution, including onboarding, customer support, and exiting.
 What the customer does not see or interact with (i.e. all the behind the curtain resources and activities) will likely be inefficient, have manual components, technology that is temporary, etc.

-Customers/users determine whether or not there is an MVP, not the startup team.
-If the MVP does not solve some core customer/user problems and needs that the customer is willing to pay for there isn’t an MVP.
+Customers/users determine whether or not there is an MVP, NOT the startup team.
+If the MVP does not solve some core customer/user problems, needs, and meet expectations, there isn’t an MVP.
 The startup needs to learn from customers and users what needs to change to enable an MVP.
 It may take several attempts before there is an MVP.

 You know you have product/market fit if: